jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

         [2] Taxon object at 0x22867d0 (Taxon36202448): 'Python_regious'
         [3] Taxon object at 0x2286830 (Taxon36202544): 'Python_sebae'

-Even more confusingly, if this file is written out in NEXUS format, it would result in the space/underscore substitution taking place, resulting in two pairs of taxa with the same labels.
+Even more confusingly, if this file is written out in NEXUS schema, it would result in the space/underscore substitution taking place, resulting in two pairs of taxa with the same labels.

 If you plan on mixing sources from different formats, it is important to keep in mind the space/underscore substitution that takes place by default with NEXUS/NEWICK formats, but does not take place with other formats.